byalextran/versetagger/README.md

 # VerseTagger

-A lightweight, pure TypeScript library that automatically detects Bible references in web pages and displays verse content in elegant, customizable modals.
+VerseTagger is a TypeScript library that automatically detects scripture references on a webpage and provides interactive [bible.com](https://www.bible.com) previews via hover modals.

 ## Features

-- **Automatic Detection**: Scans your page for scripture references like "John 3:16", "Genesis 1:1-3", or "Psalm 23:1 NIV"
+- **Automatic Detection**: Scans your page for scripture references like John 3:16, Genesis 1:1-3, or Ps 23:1 NIV
-- **Elegant Modals**: Displays verse content in beautiful, accessible modals on hover or click
+- **Elegant Modals**: Displays verse content in beautiful, accessible modals on hover
-- **Highly Customizable**: Configure behavior, triggers, themes, and more
 - **Light & Dark Themes**: Built-in themes with automatic system preference detection
+- **Themeable**: Customize the look and feel of the modal to fit your site design
 - **Accessibility First**: WCAG 2.1 AA compliant with keyboard navigation and screen reader support
 - **Zero Dependencies**: No external dependencies in the core library
 - **TypeScript**: Full TypeScript support with type definitions included